nodejs-linux-server-management/linux-command-exists/readme.md

+# linux-command-exists

-# Check if a command exists
+Check if a command exists

 ## Examples